ncarandini/XFUserSecrets/README.md

 That way, every time the Xamarin Forms common project is built and the conditions are meet, the `secrets.json` file will be embedded into the compiled project.

 ## Read the "secrets.json" file from the App
 Now that the `secrets.json` file has been embedded into the compiled Xamarin Forms common project, we can read his content from our app.
-As an example of reading from the embedded file, I've used the work done by Andrew Hoefling, well described on his post [Xamarin App Configuration: Control Your App Settings](https://www.andrewhoefling.com/Blog/Post/xamarin-app-configuration-control-your-app-settings) from where I've borrowed just a class that I've renamed `UserSecretsManager` that is called from the code behind of the `MainPage` to retrieve the value of `MySecret`.
+As an example of reading from the embedded file, I've used the work done by Andrew Hoefling, well described on his post [Xamarin App Configuration: Control Your App Settings](https://www.andrewhoefling.com/Blog/Post/xamarin-app-configuration-control-your-app-settings) from where I've borrowed just a class that I've renamed `UserSecretsManager`, called from the code behind of the `MainPage` to retrieve the value of `MySecret`.

 Clearly this just a sample code, on a real app we'll have a mechanism where user secrets will be used to set/ovverride the configuration data on a debug configuration, and a CI/CD pipeline to inject the production configuration data on a release configuration.